Best of 2018

 Published 02 Jan 2019 / Updated 03 Jan 2019

-As always I will be breaking down the best media that I experienced and an awful lot of that was BOARD GAMES.
-I hit the board games hard this year and barely touched any other media after about June.
+As always, I will be breaking down the best media that I experienced for the first time in 2019 and an-awful-lot of that was BOARD GAMES.
+I hit the board games hard this year and barely touched anything else after about June.

 If you want my opinion of everything I "enjoyed" this year, click the Tiny Review links at the start of each section.
 These micro-reviews chronicle my first impressions throughout the year.

 All two books I read this year were amazing, so The Underground Railroad (2017) and Strong Female Protagonist both win!

 I fell head-over-heels into board games this year, shunning almost all other forms of media.
 So much so that I need to slow down and re-evaluate.
-I'm doing a Year of Depth next year.
+I'm doing a Year of Depth in 2019.
 More on that later.

 Santorini created a situation I have never been in before: universal, spontaneous, passionate interest.
 When I first played Santorini I loved its simple and elegant game play.
 The box doesn't lie when it says 30 seconds to learn!
 I scored it at a 9.
 The friend I played it with (Vince) bought it right away but I held out.
 Then I showed it to my friend Brett, and he bought it right away.
 It was now odd that I didn't own it.